seqcode/chexmix/README.md

 Rest of the rows contains the following information:
   * `Point`: Genomic position of binding event in “chromosome:coordinates” format
   * `CondName_Sig`: Number of tags associated with binding event from signal experiments of a condition.
-Tags of replicates within a condition are combined.
+Tags among replicates within a condition are combined.
   * `CondName_Ctrl`: Number of tags associated with binding event from control experiments of a condition.
-Tags of replicates within a condition are combined.
+Tags among replicates within a condition are combined.
   * `CondName_log2Fold`: Log2 fold differences of tag counts between signal and control experiments
   * `CondName_log2P`: Log2 q-values for binding events
   * `SubtypePoint`: Genomic position and strand of dominant subtype (subtype associated with the binding events with the highest probability)